dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 ```

 The field declarations in a refining class must have the same type as in the class in the base module.
 In fact, to enable easier checking that the type
 has not changed, the type must be expressed in the same syntactic form in the two declarations.
-It is not permitted to use a type in one place and
+For example, it is not permitted to use a type
-an equivalent type synonym in the other.
+in a base declaration and an equivalent type synonym in the corresponding place in the refinement.

-## **Error: a field re-declaration (_name_) must be to ghostify the field** {#ref_refinement_field_must_add_ghost}
+## **Error: a field re-declaration (_name_) must be to must be to add 'ghost' to the field declaration** {#ref_refinement_field_must_add_ghost}

 ```dafny
 module P {